llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           level of parallelism from that `loop` construct is `seq`.
 This behavior could change based on committee discussions.
-        * Currently, implicit `gang` clauses on the aforementioned `loop` constructs are not implemented, but they might be implemented in the future based on committee discussions.
-They will likely be computed after the implicit `routine` directive on the lambda and thus only if the lambda body contains other such calls or `loop` constructs with gang parallelism.
+        * Currently, implicit `gang` clauses on the aforementioned `loop` constructs are computed after the implicit `routine` directive on the lambda and thus only if the lambda body contains other `loop` constructs or calls with gang parallelism.
+This behavior could change based on committee discussions.
     * An implicit `routine` directive has scope throughout the compilation unit and thus triggers the above diagnostics for the function definition's body as long it's in the same compilation unit.
 Caveat: